Captain525/VideoStateAction/README.md

 Want to extract "features" from the dataset.
 That is, get a list of T feature vectors for each video, where T is the number of seconds in the video.
 Each vector represents original resolution of video features into 1 fps.

 First, we go from video -> reduced fps, resized to some common size we desire.
 This is with the ffmpeg_utils file.

+Then, we want to apply some pretrained feature extractor on it.
+The paper uses 2D ResNeXT pre-trained and 3D TSM resNet50 pretrained models, then concatenates them together.